arviz-devs/arviz/paper/paper.md

 # Research Impact Statement

 `ArviZ` [@Kumar_2019] is a Python package for exploratory analysis of Bayesian models that has been widely used in academia and industry since its introduction in 2019, with over 700 citations and 75 million downloads.
 Its goal is to integrate seamlessly with established probabilistic programming languages and statistical interfaces, such as PyMC [@Abril-pla_2023], Stan (via the cmdstanpy interface) [@stan], Pyro, NumPyro [@Phan_2019; @Bingham_2019], emcee [@emcee], and Bambi [@Capretto_2022], among others.

 The maturity of `ArviZ` has also led to other initiatives such including ArviZ.jl [@arvizjl_2025] (for Julia), PreliZ [@icazatti_2023] and the development of educational resources [@eabm_2025].

 # Software design

-The previous `ArviZ` design divided the package into three submodules, which are now available as three independent installable packages this redesign emphasizes greater user control and modularity.
+The previous `ArviZ` design divided the package into three submodules, which are now available as three independent installable packages.
+This redesign emphasizes greater user control and modularity.
 The new architecture enables users to customize the installation and use of specific components.
 Key design changes include:

 General functionality, data processing, and data input/output have been streamlined and enhanced for greater versatility.
 Previously, `ArviZ` used the custom `InferenceData` class to organize and store the high-dimensional outputs of Bayesian inference in a structured, labeled format, enabling efficient analysis, metadata persistence, and serialization.
 These have been replaced with the `DataTree` class from xarray [@Hoyer_2017], which, like the original `InferenceData`, supports grouping but is more flexible, enabling richer nesting and automatic support for all xarray I/O formats.
 Additionally, converters allow more flexibility in dimensionality, naming, and indexing of their generated outputs.